 5 easy ways to eat a more plant-based diet, according to chef Bettina Campolucci Bordi

-Bettina Campolucci Bordi chef is pictured
+Plant based chef Bettina Campolucci Bordi is pictured standing at a kitchen counter

 In partnership with E.ON